 • Non-Superwash, free of chlorinated compounds and polyamides

-• 21 Microns means it's soft and perfect for a wide variety of wearable layers and outerwear
+• 20-21 Microns means it's soft and perfect for close-to-skin wearable layers

 Pepita.
 Dye material used: Fustic Wood

-Although the utmost care is taken to ensure the colors are consistent from batch to batch, no two are ever exactly the same.
-We suggest purchasing enough yarn at once to complete your entire project.
-To avoid color pooling, alternate skeins.
+Although the utmost care is taken to ensure the colors are consistent from batch to batch, no two are ever the same.
+We suggest purchasing enough yarn at once to complete your entire project—alternate skeins to avoid color pooling.

-Hand wash in cold water with pH neutral soap.
-Dry flat.
+Hand wash in cold water with wool wash—dry flat.